 2. Act professionally.
 Acting professionally should be obvious, especially when patients and their families are present.
 Speak professionally, don’t gossip, follow up on your patients- you should be the first to know about that INR of 3.4, not your senior resident or attending.
 Read about your patients and take ownership.
 A huge complaint since the institution of the 80 hour work week is that residents view medicine as their job and not their career.
 Make this your career and try to do this as well as you can.
 Everyone around you will appreciate it!

 3. Dress professionally.
 This also should be obvious, but somehow seems to be falling more and more by the wayside.
 Jeans, shorts and capri/crop pants are never appropriate at the hospital.
-I don't care what your attending wears, I guarantee that quite a few of the patients don't like it.
-Never wear open toed shoes, not only do patients not like it, it's against federal regulations (JACHO and their $10,000 fine), and it's also dangerous.
+I don’t care what your attending wears, I guarantee that quite a few of the patients don’t like it.
+Never wear open toed shoes, not only do patients not like it, it’s against federal regulations (JACHO), and it’s also dangerous.
 A lot of procedures may involve unanticipated blood splatter, you might drop a sharp, someone vomits on you, etc. All of that is much easier to deal with in closed toe shoes.
 Look at what those above you are wearing to guide you- if your attending is in a suit and tie, dress accordingly.
 Being appropriately attired is not important only in residency, but to an even greater extent in medical school, when your grades are so important.
 Wearing a belly baring shirt to work will not gain you a better evaluation from your senior resident, it will cause others to gossip behind your back.